boatracevibeproject/prefecture/README.md

 ```

 ## Data Format
-The prefecture codes used in this package are based on JIS X 0401 (Japanese Prefecture Codes), with leading zeros removed and represented as integers.
+The prefecture codes used in this library are based on JIS X 0401 (Japanese Prefecture Codes), with leading zeros removed and represented as integers.

 ## Why use this?
 - Consistent and normalized prefecture data for Japanese apps